 Commonwealth Optimum PPO is a traditional Preferred Provider Organization (PPO) plan.
-Commonwealth Optimum PPO is a good choice if you are willing to have larger paycheck deductions in exchange for lower out-of-pocket costs.
-As with all plans, you pay less when you use innetwork providers.
-The plan also provides coverage when you use out-ofnetwork providers, but in most cases you will pay more.
+This plan is a good choice if you are willing to have larger paycheck deductions in exchange for lower out-of-pocket costs.
+As with all KEHP plans, you pay less when you use in-network providers.
+The plan also provides coverage when you use out-ofnetwork providers, but you will pay more.

-Commonwealth Optimum PPO offers the peace of mind of knowing that you have fixed, predictable co-pays for physician office visits, prescription medications, and various other services.
+Commonwealth Optimum PPO offers the peace of mind of knowing you have fixed, predictable co-pays for physician office visits, prescription medications, and various other services.